Q&A: Where are we in the COVID-19 vaccine race?

 Who is furthest along?

-U.S. drugmaker Pfizer Inc <PFE.N> and German partner BioNTech SE <BNTX.O> <22UAy.DE> released final late-stage trial data on Wednesday that showed their shot was 95% effective at stopping COVID-19, the highest efficacy rate so far.
+U.S. drugmaker Pfizer Inc and German partner BioNTech SE released final late-stage trialdata on Nov.
+18 that showed their shot was 95% effective at stopping COVID-19, the highest efficacy rate so far.

 The companies are the first to publish final Phase III efficacy and safety data and plan to apply for an emergency use authorization (EUA) in the United States within days.

-On Monday, another U.S. pharmaceutical company, Moderna Inc <MRNA.O>, released interim data showing that its vaccine worked in a large, late-stage clinical trial with a 94.5% efficacy rate.
+On Nov.
+16, another U.S. pharmaceutical company, Moderna Inc, released interim data showing that its vaccine worked in a large, late-stage clinical trial with a 94.5% efficacy rate.

 Interim late-stage trial results for Russia's Sputnik V vaccine published on Nov.
 11 showed the shot is 92% effective.

+AstraZeneca said on Monday its vaccine for the novel coronavirus, developed by Oxford University, could be around 90% effective without any serious side effects.

-The next data release will likely be from AstraZeneca Plc <AZN.L> with the University of Oxford in November or December.
-Johnson & Johnson <JNJ.N> says it is on track to deliver data this year.
+Johnson & Johnson says it is on track to deliver data this year.

 What happens in these trials?